pennhanlee/tp/docs/UserGuide.md

    * If you would like to go back to see all your books, you can use the [list](#listing-all-books--list) command.
 </div>

-*Suppose you have at least two books currently displayed*
+*Suppose you have at least one book currently displayed*

 Example Command | Result
 -----------------|--------
-`view 2` | views the 2nd book in the list.
+`view 1` | views the 1st book in the list

    ![detailed_view](images/viewcommandeg.png)